Oxygen-deficiency-driven phase segregation enables enhanced hole transport in amorphous tellurium oxides: Experimental Section

-\textbf{Bader Charges.} The effective atomic charges were estimated as the difference between the number of valence electrons, $Z_{\text{val}}$, and the Bader charge, $Q_{\text{Bader}}$, namely, $Q_{\text{eff}} = Z_{\text{val}} - Q_{\text{Bader}}$.
-The Bader charges were computed by integrating the valence pseudocharge density within atomic compartments defined from the all-electron charge density, using the algorithm developed by Tang \textit{et al.}~\cite{Tang_084204_2009}.
+\textbf{Bader Charges} The effective atomic charges were estimated as the difference between the number of valence electrons, $Z_{\text{val}}$, and the Bader charge, $Q_{\text{Bader}}$, namely, $Q_{\text{eff}} = Z_{\text{val}} - Q_{\text{Bader}}$.
+The Bader charges were computed by integrating the valence pseudocharge density within atomic compartments defined from the all-electron charge density, using the algorithm developed by Tang et al.~\cite{Tang_084204_2009}.
 To identify atoms in the neutral state belonging to the $a$-\ce{Te} domain, we classified \ce{Te} atoms with effective Bader charges between $-0.3$ and $+0.3$\SI{}{\elementarycharge}.
-Such small fluctuations are expected due to the way atomic volumes are partitioned in the Bader analysis and does not prejudice the distinction of reduced \ce{Te} from oxidized species.
+Such small fluctuations are expected from the Bader partitioning of atomic volumes and do not compromise the distinction between reduced and oxidized \ce{Te} species.

-\textbf{Inverse Participation Ratio.} The inverse participation ratio (IPR) for each Kohn--Sham eigenstate was estimated using the projection of the atomic orbitals.
+\textbf{Inverse Participation Ratio} The inverse participation ratio (IPR) for each Kohn--Sham eigenstate was estimated using the projection of the atomic orbitals.
 Thus, the total weight of the atom $i$ on the state $n$, $w_{i,n}$, was calculated by summing the squared modulus of projections over all angular momentum channels $(\ell, m)$:

 The normalized IPR is then defined as: